Austin Girls of Leather (AgoL) Bylaws

-The Pledge may make it known they intend to become a Full Member in person, to one of the club officers, at a meeting.
+The Pledge may make it known they intend to become a Full Member in person, to two of the club officers, at a meeting.
 To become a Full Member, the Pledge must complete Full Member requirements (below).

 Full Member –

 Full Members in good standing must fulfill the following responsibilities:

 – January will be when dues will need to be turned in.
 If Full Membership is met during the year, dues will be prorated.

 – Attend six (6) of twelve (12) meetings per year.